-No significant expenditure was done on this property during the first quarter ended on September 30, 2018.
+No significant expenditure was done on this property during 2017-2018.

 The development of this property will be synchronized with the development of the Abcourt-Barvue project.

 The potential to make new discoveries on this property is very good and additional drilling is well justified.